Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Dataset Details

 \subsection{Settings of \dataset-C}

 \dataset-C is curated to train and evaluate cancer-specific prognostic models.
 It contains 13 cancer-specific cohorts.
+Their statistics are provided in Table \ref{apx_tab:data_stat}.
 We split each cohort into five folds and apply five-fold cross-validation for performance evaluation.
 Continuous DSS follow-up time is converted into discrete, with year as time unit.
 Specially, in data split, we perform patient-level splitting, stratified by the number of censored and uncensored patients in each discrete time bin to ensure the balance of censorship rate in each fold.
-As the balance is hard to obtain on the cohort with limited samples (\textit{e.g.}, $N < 300$), we repeat the splitting using different random seeds until one certain split can obtain a relatively-stable performance (namely, a small variance across folds) in five-fold cross validation.
-We particularly do this in order to improve the quality of performance benchmark.
+As the balance is hard to obtain on the cohort with limited samples (\textit{e.g.}, $N < 300$), we repeat the splitting using different random seeds until one certain split can obtain a relatively stable performance (namely, a small variance across folds) in five-fold cross-validation.
+We do this to ensure a fair benchmark evaluation.